ahendricks1/trade-wars-cilent/README.md

 A light hits the gloom on the grey
 I've been kissed by a rose on the grey
 I've been kissed by a rose on the grey
-And if I should EAT PEANUT BUTTER, will it all go away?
+And if I should eat peanut butter, will it all go away?
 I've been kissed by a rose on the grey